 The official court rules in badminton govern all indoor playing surfaces and sizes.
 The main reason is because bad weather can affect the movement of equipment if playing outside.

 BADMINTON COURT RULES: This section provides a handy regulations list of court size, court lines, and boundary markings.

 Playing competitive games in wind and rain can be a problem.
 Doing so can interrupt the natural flight of the featherweight cork shuttle.

 That is why all competitive badminton matches take place on a regulated court.
 Players must use an indoor playing surface for all professional or elite tournaments.

 BWF badminton court rules also provide full governance for the minimum equipment needed to play shuttle games.

 There must be a net and two upright posts fixed on the court to play a competitive match.
 The official height of a fixed badminton net is lower than in volleyball rules.
 But the badminton net height is higher than nets in tennis regulations.

 Check out these badminton court rules and regulations for net size and width.
 Take a look at the diagram below showing badminton court dimensions in metres.
-It will help you to set up a badminton playing surface for games in United Kingdom.
+It will help you to set up a badminton playing surface for games in the United Kingdom.

 The badminton lines often confuse many beginners.
 Badminton court lines are also called side tramlines.
 Standard badminton court markings cater for singles and doubles matches.

 Note: The BWF official badminton rules do not govern a friendly outdoor fun game in a garden or at the beach.
 Badminton court size dimensions differ for paired players.
 The line marking measures out bigger and wider for doubles rules games.

 BWF court rules say it must measure 44 feet by 17 feet wide for a single's game (that's approximately 13.4 x 5.2 metres).

 The playing surface should have two sets of side lines.
 The inner badminton court measurement will be used in single rules competitions.
 Whereas, a game of doubles would get played using the outermost side lines.